molo17inc/gluesync-scheduler-module/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request
+6. Make sure all tests pass in the CI pipeline

 ## Authors